 If you're visiting Murphreesburo for the diamond mine, you might consider staying in a teepee.
 Diamond John's has four teepees along the Little Missouri River.
-The teepees accommodate up to four people and actually have queen-sized beds.
-Diamond John's also has cabins, but you can stay in a cabin any day.
-How often are you going to get to stay in a teepee?
+The teepees accommodate up to four people and actually have queen-sized beds, so it's not exactly roughing it.
+Diamond John's also has cabins if that's more your style.

 06 of 15

-Some of the dude ranches in Arkansas just let you stay and are more like a bed and breakfast, and others involve you more in the day to day workings of the Ranch.
-Horseshoe Canyon Ranch in Jasper, is one of my favorites.
-They offer lots of fun activities and excursions for the whole family and is very family-centric.
+Some of the dude ranches in Arkansas are more like a bed and breakfast, and others involve you in the day to day workings of the ranch.
+Horseshoe Canyon Ranch in Jasper offers lots of fun activities and excursions for the whole family.
 Stone Creek Ranch in Mountain Home has horses and offers lessons and cattle drives.
 BarJ Ranch in El Dorado offers horseback riding, too.

 07 of 15

 The Crescent is a beautiful, historic hotel that was built in 1886.
-Historic hotels are not all that unusual until you hear about the Crescent's strange visitors.
 The hotel has an odd history with lots of deaths surrounding it, and some say ghosts haunt the halls to tell their tales.
 Room 218 is the most haunted of all.

 08 of 15